Jupi007/libsane.dart/README.md

 ## TODO

-- Stabilise the public API ;
+- Stabilise and improve the public API ;
 - Add test suit.